tatdig/Tatoshis/README.md

 The design is simple:
 1) Player starts with no money
-2) The player can add money to their account by sending TDCoin to a certain address.
+2) Player can add money to their account by sending TDCoin to a certain address.
-3) The player can withdraw money from their account to any TDCoin address.
+3) Player can withdraw money from their account to any TDCoin address.
 4) Trade takes place as usual, as the plugin links into vault.
 Any shop/purchase plugin supporting vault is supported here!
 5) Tax system allows for a "Sales Tax" on each money transfer.
 The settings for whether the buyer or the seller is held responsible for tax, and for tax rates, are available in the config.